-The length of the contract will be from date of award until about December 31, 2023, with the option for two (2) 1-year renewals at the sole discretion of the State.
+The length of the contract will be from the date of award until approximately December 31, 2023.

 Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
 A month-to-month extension may only be executed by the procurement officer via a written contract amendment.